-Typically, the first thing a person will see once they submit your contact form is the form validation giving them a quick line of text to let them know if the form submitted or not.
+Typically, the first thing someone sees after submitting the contact form is the validation: a quick line of text to let them know if the form submitted or not.

-Make it clear to them what will happen next.
-How long to expect it to take to get back to them?
-Should they expect some sort of follow up email (and should they check their junk mail folder)?
+Tell them what will happen next.
+How long should they expect to wait for a response?
+Should they keep an eye out for a follow-up email (and should they check their junk mail folder)?

-Also be sure to submit your form with empty fields or invalid data.
+Test your form by trying to submit it with empty fields or invalid data.
 Check what the validation message says and then revise as appropriate to match your own tone of voice.

-Validation messages are simple but very powerful.
-It’s also far too easy to forget about them and simply leave in the generic default message that comes with your software – a missed opportunity to build the relationship.
+Validation messages are simple but can be very powerful.
+It’s far too easy to forget about them and simply leave in the generic default message that comes with your software – a missed opportunity to build the relationship.

 The follow-up email

-To leave no guesses whether you have received the message – and to start the relationship on a positive note – you might want to consider sending an automated ‘Thanks for your message’ response back to the email address they supplied.
+To leave no guesses whether you have received the message – and to start the relationship on a positive note – you might want to send an automated ‘Thanks for your message’ response to the email address they supplied.

-Here you can go into more detail into what will happen next, specifically how and when they can expect your reply.
+Here you can go into more detail about what will happen next, specifically how and when they can expect your personal reply.

-What else might be useful for them to know about at this stage?
-You can use this opportunity to tell them about your other services or useful articles resources you can provide.
+Consider what else might be useful for them to know about at this stage.
+You can use this opportunity to tell them about your other services or to share useful articles or resources.